weijiekoh/perpetualpowersoftau/0001_weijie_response/README.md

 measure.
 I admit that these measures were entirely unnecessary but I wanted to see if the binary would accept a large amount of entropy.

-**Time taken:** 1437 minutes, 15.459 seconds (23.95 hours)
+**Time taken:** Around 10-18 hours

-**Side channel defenses:** none
+**Side channel defenses:** The first few hours of the ceremony were performed in a makeshift Faraday cage made of aluminium foil and cling wrap.
+I also removed the wifi and Bluetooth card from the laptop before running the ceremony.

 **Postprocessing:**

-- I copied the Blake2b hash from the CLI output of `comupte_constrained`
-- I did not reboot the VM.
-- I uploaded the `response` file to Azure Blob Storage as `response_0001_weijie` using the `az` CLI tool.
-- I used a different Azure VM to download `response_0001_weijie` and ran `b2sum` to verify its integrity

-**Do not trust this response.** I neither guarantee that I discarded the toxic waste, nor that an adversary has not gotten hold of it.
-I did not use a more secure setup as this was just a test run to sure that the process works, especially given the large file sizes and long compute time required.
-I will participate again in a more secure fashion later on in this ceremony.
-Even though this was a test run, I am including it in the ceremony to save time and as there is no downside to doing so.
+- I ran `verify_transform_constrained` to generate the new challenge file, and rebooted the laptop.
+I then transferred the files to an external hard drive, plugged that into a different laptop, and uploaded them to Azure Blob Storage.

+- I reformatted both SSDs in my laptop, and then used `hdparm` from a live USB Linux distribution to securely erase them.